oddstream/lsol/README.md

 Normally, cards are either red or black.
 This setting makes the cards either just black, red/black or four-colored, depending on the variant being played.
 In variants where the tableaux build in suit (like Forty Thieves, Penguin or Eight Off) this can be a real help.

+#### Gradient shading

+By default, the baize and card backgrounds have a shading effect, where the center is lighter than the edges.
+You can turn this off if you find it annoying or distracting.
+There is no performance penalty or benefit either way.

 #### Compress piles

 With this on, piles of cards that a long and would overshoot the screen (usually the bottom of the screen, but also the right edge) are compressed dynamically (up to a point) so that all the cards can be seen.
 However, this can make the cards hard to read.